opf/openproject/docs/faq/README.md

 * For the OpenProject Enterprise cloud edition (hosted by us),
 * For the self-hosted (on-premises) OpenProject Enterprise on-premises edition

-If you want to run OpenProject on your own server the OpenProject Enterprise on-premises edition is the right option.
+If you want to run OpenProject on your own server, the OpenProject Enterprise on-premises edition is the right option.
 Have you already installed the [OpenProject Community edition](https://www.openproject.org/download-and-installation/)?
 If yes, you can request a trial license for the OpenProject Enterprise on-premises edition by clicking on the button "Free trial license" [here](https://www.openproject.org/de/enterprise-edition/) and test the Enterprise on-premises edition for 14 days for free.

 ### Can I have some users with premium features and some without?